fortrabbit/blog/new-platform-beta.md

       content: 'fortrabbit, new platform, beta, PHP hosting, GitHub integration, multi-staging'
 ---

 It's been years in the making: thousands of tickets, countless cups of coffee, endless debates about tiny details.
 Now we let it go.
 This is not just another update.
 We built something entirely new from scratch.
-We **completely reimagined** what modern PHP hosting can look like.
-It's our biggest bet.
+We **completely redefined** our optimal vision of PHP hosting.
+It's a big bet.
 Fingers crossed you like it. 🤞

 ## What is fortrabbit anyhow?